Hot Introductions: What Will Tesla's Model 3 Do To The Stock Price?

 What was new: Outstanding production values and storytelling in a new version of world's most popular open world crime simulation game.

 Result: Great reviews and great sales.
-Today, the game has sold above 65 million units.
+Today, the game has sold more than 65 million units.

 Stock: The release had been anticipated for 2012, and when delays became clear, Take Two (NASDAQ:TTWO) fell from the $16 range to around $8.
 After that, it rose steadily, peaking at $19 a month before the introduction.
 It backed off to $16 by November before beginning a long rise that continues to this day.